 The following was written by the founder and Executive Director of MarineParents.com, Inc., Tracy Della Vecchia, in August, 2016:

-The past few weeks have brought about many reasons for me to reflect on the nearly 14 years of service to Marines and their family members.
+As I reflect on the 20 years of service to Marines and their family members there is one thing I know: everyone is in a different stage of being a Marine family member.
 Prior to 9/11, I had no idea that the course of my existence would change so drastically.
 But it did.
 My son was at Marine Corps boot camp in San Diego and our country was going to war.

 In 2003 I started MarineParents.com as a way to stay in touch with family members whose Marines were headed into combat with my Marine son.
 Each of our outreach programs mirrored my own son's journey through his Marine Corps career.
 As important as that was, it was even more important that I put my feet in the shoes of our Purple Heart families, our Gold Star families, our Combat Recovery and Post Traumatic Stress families, and our families reintegrating into civilian life.
 At the same time, it was critical that we provided support to the parents whose sons and daughters were new to the Marine Corps in boot camp, SOI and MOS schooling.